aws-robotics/aws-robomaker-sample-application-cloudwatch/README.md

 Currently works only for ROS Melodic.

-You need ruby and nokogiri installed locally (for Windows and MACOS see [ref](https://nokogiri.org/tutorials/installing_nokogiri.html))
+You need ruby and nokogiri installed locally (for Windows and MacOS see [ref](https://nokogiri.org/tutorials/installing_nokogiri.html))

 ```bash
 # Installing ruby-dev and nokogiri parser gem (Ubuntu >18.04)